valkey-io/valkey-doc/commands/client-list.md

 ## Notes

 New fields are regularly added for debugging purpose.
 Some could be removed in the future.
-A version safe Redis client using this command should parse the output accordingly (i.e. handling gracefully missing fields, skipping unknown fields).
+A version safe Valkey client using this command should parse the output accordingly (i.e. handling gracefully missing fields, skipping unknown fields).